akhi3030/rust-workshop/README.md

 ```

-If we redefine `count_accounts_in_shards()` to only accept valid input, then it is "guaranteed" not to panic and we do not have to worry about checking if the caller has validated the input or we need to validate, etc.
+If we redefine `count_accounts_in_shards()` to only accept valid inputs, then it is "guaranteed" not to panic and we do not have to worry about checking if the caller has validated the input or validate input ourselves, etc.

 # Boolean blindness